Tutorial Gateway

 C# Null Coalescing Operator 1

-Now let us initialize, TicketsonSale = 100, it means the else part will be executed.
+Now let us initialize, TicketsonSale = 100, which means the else part will be executed.

 The reason why we have typecast TicketsonSale to Non-Nullable int variable is,

 It gives an error.
-So it is a process of Converting the result of nullable int type to non-nullable int type and then storing in a non-nullable int variable TicketsAvailable.
+So it is a process of Converting the result of a nullable int type to a non-nullable int type and then storing it in a non-nullable int variable TicketsAvailable.

 TicketsAvailable = TicketsonSale ??
 0;

-This single line of the C# code is saying that if ‘TicketsonSale’ is null return 0.
-And if it is not null, then return the value in the TicketsAvailable, Which, in this case, returns 100.
+This single line of the C# code is saying that if ‘TicketsonSale’ is null, return 0.
+And if it is not, then return the value in the TicketsAvailable, Which, in this case, returns 100.

 C# code using Null Coalescing Operator